imtihan/Generating-Reflections-Using-GPT-2-Few-Shot-Learning/README.md

 You can download anaconda here: https://www.anaconda.com/products/individual

-Python package requirements are listed in requirements.txt You can install the packages dierctly by running the following in a terminal:
+Python package requirements are listed in requirements.txt You can install the packages directly by running the following in a terminal:

 `pip install -r requirements.txt`